andrewevans0102/weather-text/README.md

 - Install the ClaudiaJS CLI on your local machine
 - Create a trial account with Twilio (it is free and you get a starting credit)
 - Setup the Environment variables in the `npm script` that I mentioned above
-- In the `lambda.js` go to line 96 where the Twilio API is called and put your phone number
 - Run the `create-lambda` script to create the lambda in AWS
 - Run the `update-lambda` script to update the Lambda with the environment Variables
 - Run the `local-test` script to see it in action (and test it on a phone number of your choice)
-- and tada!
-It should be working!
+- and tada! 🎉 🎉 🎉 🎉   It should be working!

 ## Contributions
 - This is a very small project, but PRs are welcome!